-When you've completed the current group of changes to the item, type FS to store the amended version.
-Type Р to display the amended item, and check that it is correct.
+When you have completed the current group of changes to the item, type FS to store the amended version.

+Type P to display the amended item, and check that it is correct.
 If you wish to make further changes, repeat the procedure 1. to 3. described above, or you can delete or insert lines using the procedures described later in the chapter, before exiting the EDITOR.

 When you are satisfied that the item is correct, type FI to store the current version and exit the EDITOR.
-Inserting a Line Type ED XYZ item-id where item-id is the identity of the item you wish to edit, then press RETURN.
-The screen displays TOP Type and press RETURN, to list the chosen item.